F L O R E N C E B U C H A N A N

 Florence is the lead creative director, art director, filmmaker and strategic thinker at Project Buchanan.
 She is also a committed New Yorker who grew up in London so her passion for ideas and for the magic of creating things is infused with an irrepressible British sense of fun.

 Florence weaves concept, craft, humor and storytelling into everything she touches.
 With her clear thinking and well-honed marketing experience, she gives every communications project a story that connects with its audience.
-She’s also never met a brief she couldn’t wrangle.
+She’s never met a brief she couldn’t wrangle, nor a messy pile of footage, stills or information she couldn't weave into an idea told in a compelling way.

 Florence collaborates with writers, cinematographers, photographers, directors, designers, editors, producers, musicians and digital & social media experts, according to the needs of each project.